DCC-EX/dcc-ex.github.io/docs/ex-turntable/traverser.md

 ### What you need for traverser mode

-The same components outlined in `ex-turntable/purchasing:what you need for ex-turntable`{.interpreted-text role="ref"} apply in traverser mode, with two likely exceptions:
+The same components outlined in `ex-turntable/purchasing:what you need for ex-turntable` apply in traverser mode, with two likely exceptions:

 1. Home and limit sensors: Given the need for positive stops at each end\'s limit of travel, be it vertical, horizontal, or restricting